dmbarbour/wikilon/docs/ABCRT.md

 * easily integrate monadic effects with [claw command sequences](CommandSequences.md)
 * on errors or unrecognized tokens, suspend and return to caller
 * precise memory control: model machine's memory in one arena
-* real-time capable: predictable timing and garbage collection
+* hard real-time capable: predictable timing and garbage collection
 * no callbacks or handlers, no external dependencies for progress

 Also, it might be useful to support a second evaluation mode for type inference.